davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-07-kona-diaries-2015-day-12-race-week-monday-the-support-crew-arrives.md

 Their flight arrived at 2pm and just after 4pm we were knocking on their door with the first of a week of fun events all lined up!

 Firstly we needed a beer.
 A cold one.
-A Kona Bewing Company Longboard lager.
+A Kona Brewing Company Longboard lager.
 With a view of the ocean.
 Perfect.

 ![20151005-7462](/images/2015/20151005-7462.jpg)